Active Directory (AD) remains the backbone of most enterprise environments, managing authentication and access for users, devices, and applications.

 1. Detect Shadow Admins

-Shadow admins are users who have admin capabilities that you may not be aware of due to ACLs or nested groups.
+Shadow admins are users who possess admin privileges you may not be aware of, which is often due to ACL inheritance or nested group memberships.
+These hidden privileges create serious security blind spots.e aware of due to ACLs or nested groups.

 How does Silverfort detect shadow admins?
-Silverfort identifies shadow admin accounts based on their privileges and the permissions they have been granted, in both on-prem and cloud environments.
+Silverfort automatically detects shadow admin accounts by analyzing their effective privileges and granted permissions across both on-prem and cloud environments.
+This helps teams to surface and remediate risky accounts that would otherwise go unnoticed.

-Customer Example: At a Fortune 500 financial company, Silverfort detected 109 new shadow admins created by a single AD misconfiguration.
-By detecting and removing the privileges of these admin accounts, the customer decreased their attack exposure.
+Customer Example: At a Fortune 500 financial company, Silverfort uncovered 109 hidden shadow admins created by a single AD misconfiguration.
+By identifying and removing their excessive privileges, the organization significantly reduced its attack surface.

 2. Reducing NTLMv1 Usage